naaice-greenhpc/naa-communication-library/Readme.md

 The port for the initial connection is fixed (but can be changed).
 All routines not taken from ibverbs or librdmacm libraries are named starting naaice_*.
 Testing for sending multiple memory regions can be sped up by changing the MAXIMUM_TRANSFER_LENGTH, a variable used to denote the maximum size of a single RDMA operation.
 By lowering the value, one can force the use of more and smaller memory regions.

+### Bugs

-### Bugs:
+### Fixed Bugs:
  - So far, posting write work requests at once fails with a number of work requests > 15.
-The reason for this is yet unknown
+The reason for this is yet unknown.
+Reason was the number of maximum outstandingn write request during qp setup.
+This value was 10.
+Increasing this limit solved the problem
  - So far, there is no error handling regarding the connection.
 Error messages are not yet send, however each communication partner has internal error handling mechanisms.
+Error messages are now send as was discussed for AP1 in April/May 2023.